iTwin/imodel-native/iModelJsNodeAddon/README-Private.md

 * %homedrive%%homepath%\.node-gyp\iojs-2.0.8\deps\v8\include
 * %homedrive%%homepath%\.node-gyp\iojs-2.0.8\deps\uv\include

-Copy the the following directories as directories into the target directory:
+Copy the the following directory as a directory into the target directory:
 * %homedrive%%homepath%\.node-gyp\iojs-2.0.8\deps\v8\include\libplatform

-Finally, change thirdparty\node-addon-api\node-addon-api.PartFile.xml and update the part that refers to the version of the electron API that is used to build the native platform.
+Finally, change thirdparty\node-addon-api\node-addon-api.PartFile.xml and update the part that refers to the version of the electron API.